nyiaware/CPSC-4900-Blue-Team/README.md

 # AutoTune Project Documentation

 ## Project Overview
-AutoTune is an automotive management application designed to streamline user account management, vehicle tracking, service maintenance logging, diagnostics and tuning, audit logs, notifications, payments, and other user-centric features.
-This README provides guidance on project structure, usage notes, and contribution guidelines.
+AutoTune is a web-based automotive management application that provides users with tools for managing vehicle information, tracking service history, and performing diagnostics.
+It features user account management, secure data handling, and a user-friendly interface, allowing efficient record-keeping and maintenance tracking for vehicles.

+### Key Features
+- **User Account Management**: Register, log in, and update user profiles.
+- **Vehicle Information**: Add and view detailed vehicle information.
+- **Service and Maintenance Logs**: Track the service history of each vehicle.
+- **Data Retrieval and Submission**: Streamlined data entry and retrieval processes.
+- **Role-Based Access**: Different access levels for users based on roles.

 ## Team Members